Sophie’s Choice: 06 Produttori del Barbaresco

 Second bottling was done in July and then a third bottling in the Fall.
 These two bottlings were a blend of SV juice and standard Barbaresco juice in very similar %.
 The wine you can buy in the States now is from the 2nd bottling and later this year will be from the 3rd, so very similar indeed.

-So the bottom line is that there was indeed two bottlings, one without the crus and one with the crus (the former sold in Italy, the latter available in the U.S.).
+So the bottom line is that there were two bottlings, one without the crus and one with the crus (the former sold in Italy, the latter available in the U.S.).
 But if you’re buying the wine in the U.S., you’re getting wines that include the crus.

 To this I would add that 2006 is not a forgettable vintage, as some of Ken’s Cellar Tracker buddies might insist.
 In fact, it was a good-to-great vintage (05 very-good-to-great, 07 FANTASTIC).
 IMHO 06 is best to drink 2011-2016 and beyond (but keep in mind that I’m a believer that these wines are to be drunk younger than most American fetishizers of old wine would tell you).